nginxinc/nginmesh/README.md

 ## Limitations
 nginmesh has the following limitations:
-* TCP and gRCP traffic is not supported.
+* TCP and gRPC traffic is not supported.
 * Quota Check is not supported.
 * Only Kubernetes is supported.